-I currently have a legal case, can Lin and Aaron help?
+I currently have a legal case, can Family Addiction Specialist help?

 Yes.
-Lin and Aaron have extensive experience working with the legal system.
+Family Addiction Specialist has extensive experience working with the legal system.
 If you currently have a drug or alcohol related legal case (e.g., DUI/DWI, criminal case, child protective services order), they will work with you and your legal representative to advocate for you.
 However, Family Addiction Specialist only works with individuals who acknowledge having a problem and are motivated to change and engage in the recovery process.

-I'm not sure if your services are right for me or if I will work well with Lin and Aaron.
+I'm not sure if your services are right for me or if I will work well Family Addiction Specialist.
 How can I be sure?

-Lin and Aaron firmly believe in the importance of matching individuals with the appropriate professionals who can best serve them.
-As such, if Lin and Aaron’s coaching services are not right for you, they will refer you to appropriate professionals who are better suited to meet your needs.
-Lin and Aaron can often determine this rightness of fit from an initial phone screening or assessment.
-And if a client should ever need a higher level of care, Lin and Aaron will refer clients to the appropriate services that meet the client’s needs.
+The team at Family Addiction Specialist firmly believes in the importance of matching individuals with the appropriate professionals who can best serve them.
+As such, if Family Addiction Specialist’s coaching services are not right for you, they will refer you to appropriate professionals who are better suited to meet your needs.
+The team at Family Addiction Specialist can often determine this rightness of fit from an initial phone screening or initial assessment.
+If a client should ever need a higher level of care, Family Addiction Specialist will refer clients to the appropriate services that meet the client’s needs.
 Family Addiction Specialist’s focus is always on doing what is best for their clients.

 Family Addiction Specialist recognizes that many people “fail” treatment or become disenchanted with mutual-help groups (e.g., 12-step programs) because these approaches only believe one is in recovery if they have achieved complete abstinence.
 As a result, many individuals give up on the prospect of getting help all together and return to full-blown active addiction.

 Do I need detox or rehab?

 You may.
-Lin and Aaron can often determine this by an initial phone screening.
-If detox or rehab is needed, Lin and Aaron can refer you to an appropriate facility.
+Family Addiction Specialist can often determine this by an initial phone screening.
+If inpatient detox or inpatient treatment is needed, Family Addiction Specialist can refer you to an appropriate facility.
 If at-home detox is appropriate, Family Addiction Specialist can arrange for a psychiatrist and nurse to provide at-home detox services.